 This post has been updated to reflect recent attention to and polling about Joe Biden as a potential contender for the 2020 Democratic presidential nomination.

 Recent polling in December shows Joe Biden leading potential Democratic contenders for the 2020 presidential nomination, and Iowa Democrats believe he has the kind of experience to defeat Donald Trump.
 Whether or not the former VP enters the race, he continues to speak for a policy agenda focused on the middle class.
 In May, Biden spoke at Brookings.
 This post highlights his remarks.

-“A strong middle class breeds opportunity,” former Vice President Joe Biden said at a recent Brookings event, yet “if we have a weak middle class, we have a fractured country.”
+“A strong middle class breeds opportunity,” former Vice President Joe Biden said at a Brookings event on May 8, yet “if we have a weak middle class, we have a fractured country.”
 Vice President Biden delivered the keynote address at a forum co-sponsored by the Brookings Institution and the Biden Foundation to launch the institution’s new Future of the Middle Class Initiative.

 Panels on defining the middle class and on barriers to middle class prosperity preceded the vice president’s remarks.
 You can watch the entire proceedings here.
 Below are highlights of Biden’s remarks.